al-yakubovich/Churn-Rate-Modelling/README.md

 For six months they followed the behaviour of these 10,000 customers and analysed which stayed and who left the bank.
 Therefore, they want us to develop a model that can measure the probability of a customer leaving the bank.

-Our goal for this task is to create a geodemographic segmentation model to tell the bank which of the customers are at higher risk to leave.
+Our goal for this task is to create a geodemographic segmentation model to tell the bank which of the customers are at higher risk to leave